KalinYonts/CS396/ReadMe.txt

 12. Once webpages are written and linked, run the python server.
 Navigate to the IP address of your RPi and test the website functionality.

+13. For additional functions added in Phase II, update your files or re-download the source code from the GitHub repository.

 **In the event of errors, refer to the GitHub repository to review the code examples for this project.

 Usage
 At present, the website is not publicly launched.
-The website is hosted on a RaspberryPi on a private WIFI network and anyone who wishes to access the Django project must know the IP address and be sure the RaspberryPi is running and the Network access is still open.
+The website is hosted on localhost on a private WIFI network and anyone who wishes to access the Django project must be on the machine.

 GitHub
 Project files have been pushed using Git to serve as a reference for this project and as a save file for future edits.